 Add a purple martin house and naturally reduce insect populations around your home or farm.
 Quality martin homes in vinyl or wood, new styles with great features, including starling-resistant entries to help ensure many successful broods!

 A Bit About Purple Martins

-In nature there's always the law of prey and predator , and the Purple Martins' are mostly snakes, hawks, raccoons and owls.
-Predator guards help keep Martins safe.
-It is also for this reason Martins will not nest in housing that's situated under a tree.
-Recommended placement of a purple Martins house is always in the most open, 40-60 feet away from any trees that are taller than the house.
+Prey versus predator is the law of nature, Martins' predators are mostly snakes, hawks, raccoons and owls.
+Because of this, Martins will not nest in housing that's situated under a tree.
+Recommended placement of their birdhouse is always in the most open space, at least 40-60 feet away from any trees that are taller than your house.

-Martins are the only bird who shuld be nesting in a Martin House.
-If other birds are seen nesting, it's best to plug the entrance so that they will nest elsewhere.
-If there are Bluebirds or Swallows trying to nest, simply provide other housing for them.
+A purple martin is the only bird who should be nesting in a martin house!
+If other birds are seen, it's best to plug the entrance until they leave to nest elsewhere.
+Should bluebirds or swallows try to nest, kindly provide some basic housing for them.

-House Sparrows and Starlings are not protected by law, it's legal to trap and/ or shoot them.
-Most birding societies and wildlife federations promote these actions because Starlings and house sparrows are taking a devastating toll on our native-cavity nesting birds.
-For the most part, people are not aware of what damage these two non-native species are doing to our native cavity-nesting birds and ecosystem .
+House sparrows and starlings are not protected by law, and it's legal to trap and/or shoot them.
+Most wildlife and birding societies promote these actions because starlings and house sparrows are taking a devastating toll on native-cavity nesting birds.
+For the most part, people are simply unaware of the damage these invasive species are causing native birds and the ecosystem in general.